7 Tips to Calm Down after an Anxiety Attack

 3. Eye movements

 Eye movements can help control anxiety, sadness and depression.
 When you’re feeling down, your eyes are often looking down.
-So to combat and prevent anxiety, you need to force yourself to look up.
+So to help prevent anxiety, you need to force yourself to look up.

 You need to do this with your eyes, not your head.
-In just a few minutes, you’ll notice the negative feelings disappearing.
+In just a few minutes, you’ll notice the negative feelings improving.

 4. Essential oils

-Essential oils have therapeutic properties that we can take advantage of to treat and prevent health problems.
+Essential oils have therapeutic properties that you can take advantage of to treat and prevent health problems.

-To treat an anxiety attack, we want to choose essential oils with relaxing and balancing properties.
-Don’t be afraid to take your personal preferences into account as well.
+To treat an anxiety attack, you want to choose essential oils with relaxing and balancing properties.
+Don’t be afraid to take your personal preferences into account, as well.

 We recommend the following essential oils:

-You can use essential oils in a room perfume or electronic diffuser.
+You can use essential oils in a room perfume or electronic difusor.